-Matter Battles generally involve actions for which undo costs a lot of time, money, or both.
+Matter Battles generally involve actions for which undo costs a lot of time, money, or both, because to undo is to redo.
 This is because matter tends to exhibit characteristics such as: heaviness, largeness, crumbliness, and unwieldiness.
-In most cases Matter is not self-healing and does not have a native ability to regenerate, therefore resulting in a situation where mistakes tend to turn a piece of matter into scrap.
+In most cases matter is not self-healing and does not have a native ability to regenerate, therefore resulting in a situation where mistakes usually turn a piece of matter into scrap.

 Matter is mutually exclusive.
 One bit of matter generally cannot exist in the exact same place as another bit of matter.
-Decisions have to be made about which bit of matter occupies space with preference, thereby causing all other bits of matter to take a subsidiary position.
-This is particularly tricky when mapping abstract concepts such as a grid of overlapping lines onto the physical world.
+Therefore, decisions have to be made about which bit of matter occupies space and how other bits of matter take a subsidiary position.
+This is tricky when mapping abstract concepts such as a grid of overlapping lines onto the physical world.
 Three dimensional things do not easily overlap.

-Most of the time it will be too expensive to fully predict the behavior of matter or the full extent of actions which will be required to execute your desires upon matter.
+Most of the time it will be too expensive to fully predict the behavior of matter or the full extent of actions required to execute your desires upon matter.
 This explains the difference in tolerance between industrial activities, such as product-making, which rely on repetitive processes, and more singular activities such as building a building.
-Unless one has the time and money to laboriously fixate on material decisions there will be some flying by the seat of one's pants.
-In certain complex piles of Matter these ad-hoc decisions may compound to produce undesirable effects.
+Unless one has the time and money to laboriously fixate on material decisions, there will be some flying by the seat of one's pants.
+In certain complex piles of matter these ad-hoc decisions may compound to produce undesirable effects.

 Because Matter Battles are ultimately about the inescapability of physical laws, they constantly remind us that no matter how high tech your implements, there is always room for basic failure.
-Even robots fall down.
+Robots fall down.
 3D printers get their nozzles gunked up.
 Laser cutters burn their lenses.
-And CNC machines still require raw material to be roughly screwed into place before they are worked on.
-High tech tools generally have low tech components somewhere in their workflow.
+And CNC machines still require raw material to be roughly screwed into place before it is worked on.
+High tech tools always have low tech components somewhere in their workflow.

-Most people who will read this blog post are already so used to working, perhaps even living, in the digital that the Matter Battle described above might seem overhyped.
+You may very well be so used to working, perhaps even living, in the digital that the Matter Battle described seems overhyped.
 This is because we've tricked ourselves into thinking that we have mastered the material world.
 And to some extent we have.
 We've been to the bottom of the ocean and the top of the heavens, and yet putting things together (or taking them apart) rarely goes exactly according to plan.